-Have you read the Anatomy of Peace by the Arbinger Institute?
-If you are in a relationship, I recommend that you read it.
-Like soon.
-Or watch this rather historical five minute video to get the gist of it.
+Have you read The Anatomy of Peace by The Arbinger Institute?
+If you are in a relationship, I recommend that you read it, or watch this five-minute video to get the gist of it.

-One of the central premises in the book is how to maintain a “heart of peace” rather than a “heart of war” in times of conflict, and life in general.
+One of the central premises of the book is how to maintain a “heart of peace” rather than a “heart of war” in times of conflict, and life in general.